 Powerful artificial intelligence automatically consolidates meaningful data to flag slowdowns and pinpoint root causes for quick remediation.
 Dynatrace connects directly to serverless platforms through a single no-configuration agent, OneAgent.
 A layer on AWS Lambda and agents for many other tools and platforms lets applications push information directly to Dynatrace to provide 360-degree observability of your serverless architecture.
 OneAgent supports nearly all major programming languages and tools.

 Making use of serverless architecture

-Serverless architecture increases developer efficiency, decreases time to production, and reduces costs for maintaining on-premises infrastructure or unused VMs.
-Today, vendors offer dozens of technologies to help you cut hardware, but often at the cost of observability.
+This type of architecture increases developer efficiency, decreases time to production, and reduces costs for maintaining on-premises infrastructure or unused VMs.
+Today, vendors offer dozens of technologies to help you cut hardware — but often at the cost of observability.